 As well as teaching responsibilities, I also line manage staff within the School.
 My main responsibilities are to guide the development of new programmes alongside the upgrade of existing provision and to enable appropriate staff development to support the team’s ability to deliver programmes and meet the needs of the department’s research and income generation activities.
 I am also responsible for the implementation of all University policies, procedures and strategies within the School.

-2014 – Present: Associate Head of Computing & Mathematics – University of South Wales
+2014 – 2017: Associate Head of Computing & Mathematics – University of South Wales

 2011 – 2014: Academic Subject Leader (Engineering & Computing) – UWN/USW

 2008 – 2011: Academic Leader (Computing) – University of Wales, Newport

 2005 – 2008: Senior Lecturer (Computing) – University of Wales, Newport

 2001 – 2005: Lecturer (Computing) – University of Wales, College Newport

 1996 – 1999: IT Consultant – Newport & Gwent Enterprise

 Principles of Computing